kevoreilly/CAPEv2/docs/book/src/customization/packages.rst

 ``check()``
 -----------

-This function is executed by Cuckoo every second while the malware is running.
+This function is executed by CAPE every second while the malware is running.
 You can use this function to perform any kind of recurrent operation.

 For example if in your analysis you are looking for just one specific indicator to